Anxious children, helpless parents: What are the human and emotional costs of Trump’s US visa ban?

 Singh said that the US consulate in India has been unresponsive in his case since January 2020.
 They initially asked for more detailed documentation, but have not responded to his repeated emails and requests since then.

-“I had planned on going back in 2-3 weeks but there has been no response from the US embassy, even before it was shut in March due to the pandemic,” he said.
+“I had planned on going back in two-three weeks but there has been no response from the US embassy, even before it was shut in March due to the pandemic,” he said.
 “After the pandemic hit, I lost my job in the US.
 The company I was working for has also shut down for now, but other employees are eligible for compensation from the US government.
 [Now] I don’t have a job and I am not getting compensation because I am not physically present on US soil.
 How long will I survive on my savings?”

 Singh has been in touch with his employer who wants him to join back eventually once the company is operational, but he is also aware that he is losing precious visa validity period while being stranded in India.
 His H-1B visa is set to expire in October 2021.

 Singh also complained about a lack of clear communication from the US authorities.
 “All the information that we get comes through the news.
 We are supposed to watch television and guess what our life will be like.”